ajha23/JavaScript-Interview-Question/README.md

 }
 ```
-## Question.
-3 First unique character of a string.
+## Question 3.
+First unique character of a string.

 ### Answer
 ```